Board Of Directors

 Board of Directors Biographies

 Gemma Marangoni Ainslie is a psychologist-psychoanalyst practicing in Austin.
 She received her doctorate in clinical psychology from the University of Michigan in Ann Arbor.
-She has written and presented on the local, national, and international levels on psychoanalysis and the arts (poetry and film), imagination, and play.
-Gemma contributed to the book Psychoanalytic Reflections on a Gender-Free Case and is the books editor for Psychoanalytic Review.
+She has written and presented in local, national, and international venues on psychoanalysis and the arts (poetry and film), imagination, and play.
+Gemma contributed to the book Psychoanalytic Reflections on a Gender-Free Case, and she is the books editor for Psychoanalytic Review.

-Krupa Bala is a Business Lead at Facebook, where she is responsible for managing communications and developing strategic business solutions to aid in the creation and maintenance of client relationships for the North American Small to Medium Business Team.
-Prior to joining Facebook in 2012, Krupa was the Student Programs Manager at National Instruments and oversaw the global academic marketing communications strategy for all universities.
+Krupa Bala is a Business Lead at Facebook, where she manages communications and develops business solutions for North American clients.
+Prior to joining Facebook in 2012, Krupa was the Student Programs Manager at National Instruments.
 She holds a BA in Government from The University of Texas, where she was also a Plan II Honors student, and spent a semester in Washington, DC, as an Archer Fellow.
-Krupa spent much of her childhood at her neighborhood library in Richardson, Texas, and she and her husband are looking forward to instilling the same love of libraries and books in their young son.
+Krupa spent much of her childhood at her neighborhood library in Richardson, Texas.
+She and her husband want to instill the same love of libraries and books in their young son.

 Marcy Carpenter developed her love for libraries while earning her BS and MS in anthropology at the University of Chicago.
-She and her husband Jeff moved to in Austin in 1998, and they are currently raising two children.
-Her professional history includes working as an archeologist in Spain, teaching fitness classes, and managing complex software implementations for large institutions.
-She volunteers her spare time at her children's school, Acton Academy, as well as at many charities, including Austin Pets Alive, where her family recently adopted the newest member of the family, Bizzy (a Redbone Coonhound).
+She and her husband, Jeff, moved to in Austin in 1998, where they're now raising their two children.
+Marcy's professional history includes working as an archeologist in Spain, teaching fitness classes, and managing complex software implementations.
+She volunteers her spare time at her children's school, Acton Academy, as well as at many charities, including Austin Pets Alive, where her family recently adopted the newest family member, Bizzy (a Redbone Coonhound).

 Ben Johnson is an attorney with Freescale Semiconductor.

 Meera Krishnan, Board Secretary, is an attorney with the Texas Legislative Council.
-She has been a proud Austin Public Library cardholder since the age of nine, when her family moved to Austin, and she is so excited to be involved with The Library Foundation.
+She has been a proud Austin Public Library cardholder since the age of nine, when her family moved to Austin, and she loves being involved with The Library Foundation.
 She earned her B.A. from Rice University and a J.D. from the University of Texas at Austin.